the soft computer

 outputs

-• flexible 10.3″ e-ink display — slow poetic text builds word by word, corner shows current system mood
+• flexible 10.3″ e-ink display — slow poetic text builds word by word

-• haptic motor — pulses with each interaction
+• haptic motor — pulses with each interaction, each button has its own signature

 four buttons, four answers